edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 centralizadamente por ninguno de ellos, pero compuesta de sus interrelaciones voluntarias.

-Capitalism depends on the state to impose control within the network economy, particularly to control relations through authorized channels, and thereby capture value that would otherwise be retained by its producers.
-Points of control are introduced into the natural mesh of social relations.
-The ‘market economy’ is then the imposition of the ‘unfree’ terms of a physical marketplace onto society broadly.
-The distinction between producer and consumer must be enforced so that circulation can be controlled.
-Hierarchy and authority must have privileged access.

 El capitalismo depende del Estado para imponer control dentro de la economía de red, particularmente para controlar las relaciones a través de canales autorizados, y por lo tanto capturar el valor que de otra forma sería retenido